 Play the Songs

-Through an ingenious doubling scheme, the Ensemble Version of TITANIC requires a cast of just 20 to tell the gripping story of the ocean liner’s maiden voyage and tragic demise.
-The Orchestra requires six players.
+Through an ingenious doubling scheme, created by original Broadway cast member, Don Stephenson, the Ensemble Version of TITANIC requires a cast of just 20 to tell the gripping story of the ocean liner’s maiden voyage and tragic demise.
+The orchestration created by Ian Weinberger requires six players.

 The sinking of the TITANIC in the early hours of April 15, 1912, remains the quintessential disaster of the twentieth century.
 A total of 1,517 souls — men, women and children — lost their lives (only 711 survived).
 The fact that the finest, largest, strongest ship in the world — called, in fact, the “unsinkable” ship — should have been lost during its maiden voyage is so incredible that, had it not actually happened, no author would have dared to contrive it.